 - Seek and accept help.
 When people offer assistance, accept it.
 They might offer a suggestion that worked for them that you may have overlooked.

 - Take care of yourself.
 The stress of a loss quickly drains a person’s energy and emotional reserves and affects their health and well-being.
 Grief can compromise the immune system and increase the risk of illness.
-Taking care of your emotional and physical needs will help you get through this difficult time and allow you to take control of your actions.
-By taking control of your actions, you gain a sense of confidence.

 - Volunteering is a great opportunity to become involved in the community and interact with people.
 Volunteering may also provide a sense of purpose and fulfillment and is a way to help others in need.

-What Can Family and Friends Do?
+What Can Family & Friends Do?

 - Just “being present” is a way to communicate your willingness to listen.
 Support is most needed after a few months.